fesplugas/nix-notes/README.md

 - [ASDF](https://github.com/asdf-vm/asdf) + [Multiple Plugins](https://github.com/asdf-vm/asdf-plugins#plugin-list)
 - [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/)

 I wanted to something different to manage my development environment but with some constraints.
-The new tool should be fast and reproducible. **Nix** had been under my radar for some time but as it had, and still has, an "incredibly steep learning curve" I was postponing the adoption.
+The new tool should be fast and reproducible. **[Nix][nix]** had been under my radar for some time but as it had, and still has, an "incredibly steep learning curve" I was postponing the adoption.

 Here are my notes about how I use it.